-Pursuant to our management agreement, we pay our Manager a fee of \$575 per day per vessel for providing commercial, technical and administrative services and a fee of 1.0% on gross freight, charter hire, ballast bonus and demurrage.
-In addition, we pay our manager certain commissions and fees with respect to vessel purchases and newbuilds.
+Pursuant to our management agreement, we pay our Manager a fee of \$575 per day per vessel for providing commercial, technical and administrative services and a fee of 1.25% on gross freight, charter hire, ballast bonus and demurrage.
+In addition, we pay our manager certain commissions and fees with respect to vessel purchases, sales and newbuilds.
 The management fees do not cover expenses such as voyage expenses, vessel operating expenses, maintenance expenses, crewing costs, insurance premiums, commissions and certain public company expenses such as directors and officers' liability insurance, legal and accounting fees and other similar third party expenses, which are reimbursed by us.
-The management fees are fixed until the second anniversary of our management agreement, and thereafter, will be adjusted every year by agreement between us and our Manager.
+The management fees can be adjusted annually on May 29 of each year, the anniversary of our management agreement, by agreement between us and our Manager.
 The management fees are payable whether or not our vessels are employed, and regardless of our profitability, and we have no ability to require our Manager to reduce the management fees if our profitability decreases, which could have a material adverse effect on our business, financial condition and results of operations.

-Our Manager is a privately held company, and there is little or no publicly available information about it; an investor could have little advance warning of problems that affect our Manager that could have a material adverse effect on us.
+Our Manager is a privately held company, and there is little or no publicly available information about it; an investor could have little advance warning of problems affecting our Manager that could have a material adverse effect on us.

 The ability of our Manager to continue providing services for our benefit will depend in part on its own financial strength.
 Circumstances beyond our control could impair our Manager's financial strength.
 Because our Manager is privately held, it is unlikely that information about its financial strength would become public or available to us prior to any default by our Manager under the management agreement.
-As a result, an investor in us might have little advance warning of problems that affect our Manager, even though those problems could have a material adverse effect on us.
+As a result, our investors might have little advance warning of problems that affect our Manager, even though those problems could have a material adverse effect on us.